tomporat247/electron-launcher/README.md

         b. open "Edit the system environment varaibles" on Windows
         c. click on "Environment Variables"
         d. add the path found on step 4.a to the Path system variable
+        e. close all cmds/terminals (the new path won't be recognized)
-        e. to verify it worked - open a new cmd and run "candle"
+        f. to verify it worked - open a new cmd and run "candle"
+    5. npm run msi -- --appName "myAppName" --appDescription "myAppDescription" --appManufacturer "myTeam" --appVersion "appVersion"
 ```

 ## Customize
 loader gif - change `assets/loader.gif`

-launcher icon - change `assets/launcher.png`
+launcher icon - change `assets/launcher.ico`